dunglas/mercure/spec/mercure.md

 # Encryption

 Using HTTPS does not prevent the hub from accessing the update's content.
-Depending of the intended privacy of information contained in the update, it **MAY** be necessary to prevent eavesdropping by the hub.
+Depending on the intended privacy of information contained in the update, it **MAY** be necessary to prevent eavesdropping by the hub.

 To make sure that the message content can not be read by the hub, the publisher **MAY** encrypt the message before sending it to the hub.
-The publisher **SHOULD** use JSON Web Encryption [@!RFC7516] to encrypt the update content.
+The publisher **SHOULD** use JSON Web Encryption [@!RFC7516] to encrypt the content of the update.
 The publisher **MAY** provide the URL pointing to the relevant encryption key(s) in the `key-set` attribute of the `Link` HTTP header during the discovery.
 See (#discovery).
 The `key-set` attribute **MUST** link to a key encoded using the JSON Web Key Set [@!RFC7517] format.
 Any other out-of-band mechanism **MAY** be used instead to share the key between